inoxlang/inox/docs/language-reference/variables.md

 <summary>Forbidden declaration locations</summary>

-Global variables can only be declared at the top level before any function declaration, and before any function call to a function declared further below.
+Global variables can only be declared at the top level before any function declaration, and before any reference to a function declared further below.

 ```
 # ok